adribaeza/python-llmchat-fastapi-streamlit/README.md

 ### Documentation

+For more information about Hubging Face LLM models, please refer to the [Hugging Face documentation](https://huggingface.co/).

 For more information on using Kubernetes, please refer to the [Kubernetes documentation](https://kubernetes.io/docs/home/).

 For more information on using FastAPI, please refer to the [FastAPI documentation](https://fastapi.tiangolo.com/).